PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Elizabeth Brown, Public Health Ontario
+Elizabeth Brown, Nurse Consultant, Public Health Ontario

-Catharine Chambers, Public Health Ontario
+Catharine Chambers, Applied Public Health Science Specialist, Public Health Ontario

 Non-Presenting Authors: Sarah Wilson, Public Health Ontario; Janice Sarmiento, Public Health Ontario; Christine Navarro, Public Health Ontario; Sarah Buchan, Public Health Ontario; Tara Harris, Public Health Ontario; Gillian Lim, Public Health Ontario; Reed Morrison, Public Health Ontario; Jeffrey Pernica, McMaster University; Jessica Hopkins, Public Health Ontario on behalf of the Ontario Immunization Advisory Committee, Public Health Ontario